yeronimuz/domiot-mqtt-backend/README.md

 ## Technical specs

-# How to setup the domotics eco-system:
+# How to setup the domotics ecosystem:
 The following items are required:
 * An mqtt message broker, like mosquitto
 * Docker